 MP&MS received its first accreditation from the California Association of Independent Schools (CAIS) in 1999, and first Western Association of Schools and Colleges (WASC) accreditation in 1995.
-As stated above the school is currently undergoing its fourth accreditation process following a seven-year term of accreditation from CAIS and WASC in 2013.
-Our current re-accreditation process with these organizations will conclude in 2020.
+The school received a seven-year term of accreditation from CAIS and WASC in 2020.

 As Marin Primary & Middle School continues to grow and thrive, our mission and the vision of our founders inspires an ongoing commitment to creating connections, embracing growth, and honoring the learning journey.